Furosemide 10 mg/mL

 What form(s) does this medication come in?

-Each mL of solution contains sodium chloride 7.5 mg and furosemide 10 mg.
-Sodium hydroxide 1.3 mg/mL and hydrochloric acid has been added for pH adjustment.
+Each mL of solution contains 7.5 mg of sodium chloride and 10 mg of furosemide.
+Nonmedicinal ingredients: sodium hydroxide 1.3 mg/mL; hydrochloric acid added for pH adjustment.

 Who should NOT take this medication?